Rexpert/uob_gold_price/readme.md

   |BUYING |The Bank Buying Price (How much you sell the gold at) |
   |scrape |The last timestamp before scrapper detect data changes|

+## TODO
+- Add a static github page to visualize the scraped data.

 ## Disclaimer
 - I do not own/create the data in UOB website.
 - I do not represent UOB and not responsible for the accuracy of the pricing data in this repo.
-- I allow everyone to use the logged data in this repo, but the responsibility for the usage of data shall bound to themself.
+- Everyone are welcome to use the logged data in this repo, but the responsibility for the usage of data shall bound to themself, including any trading gain/loss in GIA.